baby636/p2pvps-client/client/rpi/simple/README.md

 `node p2p-vps-client.js`

-15. Generate the files you need by running `node registerDevice.js`.
-Take note of the username, password, and port.

-4. Build the generated Dockerfile by running the bash script `./buildImage`.

-5. Run the Dockercontainer, which will establish a reverse SSH connection, by running the bash script `./runImage`.

-6. You can now make an SSH connection to your Raspberry Pi by connecting to the SSH server on the port assigned to your device in step 3, using the computer generated username and password.
+That's it!
+Once the application presents the message `Docker image has been built and is running.`, your device is now connected to the P2P VPS server and listed on the market for rent.